mwat56/sessions/README.md

 Additionally using `Cookies` requires you to use `JavaScript` as well (which is another barrier best to be avoided).
 In the European Union – with all its currently 28 member countries – `Cookies` are allowed only if the user explicitely agrees; in other words: they may _not be set automatically_.
-And to get the user's consent you'd need Javascript which then – after reading the user's reaction – either sets a `Cookie` _or not_.
+And to get the user's consent you'd need JavaScript code which then – after reading the user's reaction – either sets a `Cookie` _or not_.
 So if you care for a barrier-free web-presentation and want to respect privacy and data-protection laws you can't use `Cookies`.

 Another flaw you'll find in the literature about user sessions is the fact that it's often primarily considered in connection with users who are in one way or another _logged in_ with the web-server.